 There are also some fields that can help you control the layout of your forms.
 For example, you can use the section break and page break fields to divide your form into different sections or create multi-page forms.

-How to Use Gravity Forms Layout CSS
+How to Use CSS Layouts for Gravity Forms

 If you want to go beyond the basic built-in layout options, Gravity Forms comes with its own built-in CSS classes that you can use, called “Ready Classes”.